 The European Haemophilia Consortium (EHC) works closely with key European and international partners, including other patients’ groups and medical associations.

 The EHC works closely with the European Association for Haemophilia and Allied Disorders (EAHAD).
-EAHAD is a multi-disciplinary association of healthcare professionals who provide care for individuals with haemophilia and other bleeding disorders.
+EAHAD is a multi-disciplinary association of health care professionals who provide care for individuals with haemophilia and other bleeding disorders.
 Both organisations signed an MOU in 2013.

 EURORDIS is a non-governmental alliance of rare disease patient organisations representing over 4,000 rare diseases and 606 patients’ organisations in 56 countries.

 EPF is an umbrella organisation that works with patients’ groups in public health and health advocacy across Europe.
-Its members represent specific chronic disease groups at EU level or are national coalitions of patients.
+Its members represent specific chronic disease groups at the EU level or are national coalitions of patients.

 PLUS is an alliance of patients’ organisations relying fully or in part on plasma-protein-based therapies.
 In addition to the EHC, PLUS is composed of the International Patients Organisation for Primary Immunodeficiency (IPOPI), the WFH, Alfa Europe, Idiopathic Thrombocytopenic Purpura Support Organisation (ITP), Hereditary Angioedema International (HAEI), and Guillain-Barre Syndrome Foundation International (GBS/CIDP).